TheoTheSweet/fan-control-project/README.md

 ## How to Use

-### Option 1: Running the Prebuilt Executable (Recommended)
+### Option 1: Running the Prebuilt Executable (Recommended for Windows)
 1. **Locate the Executable**
    - The standalone executable `FanController.exe` is provided in the `dist/` directory of the project.

 2. **Run the Application**
-   - Navigate to the `dist/` folder and double-click `FanController.exe` to start the application.
+   - Navigate to the `dist/` folder and download `FanController.exe`.
+Then double-click on the downloaded file to start the application.
    - No additional installation is required.

 3. **Best Display Settings**